xemonix0/Cherry-Doom/README.md

 ### Status Bar/HUD

-- _More widgets on the intermission screen_ setting: shows smaller versions of _Attempts_, _Health_, _Armor_ and _Weapons_ widgets on the intermission screen, customizable through options
+- _More widgets on the intermission screen_ setting: shows smaller versions of _Health_, _Armor_ and _Weapons_ widgets on the intermission screen, customizable through options
 - New HUD widgets:
-	- _Attempt counter_: shows the amount of attempts spent on the current map in this session and across all sessions
 	- _Movement widget_: shows the current player movement and strafing speeds

 ### Miscellaneous